What causes water line replacement

 Plumbing

 The answer to 'what causes water line replacement' is that there are several common reasons why a home's water line may need to be replaced.
-The most common causes include old age, corrosion, tree root intrusion, freezing temperatures, and damage from construction or excavation work.
+The most frequent causes include old age and material degradation, tree root intrusion, ground shifting or settling, and damage from construction or landscaping work.

 Step-by-Step Guide